Leadership

 Student Representatives

-Student Representative: Ivy Wu
+Student Representative: Ivy Xiaoyan Wu

 Ivy Xiaoyan Wu is a PhD candidate with the Department of English and Communication at Hong Kong Polytechnic University.
 Her PhD thesis is positioned at the intersection of the social psychology of language and cross-cultural psychology and investigates the role of language and communication in Mainland Chinese students’ cross-cultural adaptation to Hong Kong.
 Ivy takes an intergroup approach to both second language acquisition and health communication.
 She focuses on both practitioner-patient and practitioner-practitioner communication, and has also researched into end-of-life communication between care workers and their service users.